lika85456/multiverse/README.md

 #### ECR repository

 Create ECR repository for the compute lambda image and name it `multiverse-compute`.
 Then copy the repository URI and delete the postfix /multiverse-compute.
-Fill in the `AWS_ECR` key in the root `.env` file.
+Fill in the `AWS_ECR` key in both `.env` files.

 #### AWS Region

-Fill this variable as "eu-central-1" in the root `.env` file.
+Fill this variable as "eu-central-1" in both `.env` files.

 #### Google